-The Licensee shall establish, implement and maintain a Protected Area inside the Owner Controlled Area containing Vital Areas.
+The Licensee shall establish, implement and maintain a Protected Area inside the Owner Controlled Area, which itself contains Vital Areas.
 As a minimum, the Protected Area shall have:

-- a) A physical barrier with limited access points and with features against unauthorized access by land and waterborne vehicles as specified in the Design Basis Threat, - An isolation zone adjacent to the Protected Area perimeter barrier to permit observation and assessment of the activities on either side of that barrier without any obstruction, - c) An illumination of the isolation zone and of all the exterior areas within the Protected Area sufficient and not less than 0.2 foot-candle measured horizontally at the ground level, - d) A limited and controlled access for individuals and vehicles with a comprehensive continuous search for prohibited items at the entrance to and exit from the Protected Area for access points, and - e) An Intrusion Detection System to monitor the isolation zone as well as an assessment system for confirming an intrusion around the perimeter of the Protected Area, including access points and emergency exits.
+- a physical barrier with limited access points and with features to protect against unauthorised access by land and waterborne vehicles as specified in the Design Basis Threat; - b) an isolation zone adjacent to the Protected Area perimeter barrier to permit observation and assessment of the activities on either side of that barrier without obstructions; - c) sufficient illumination of the isolation zone and of all the exterior areas within the Protected Area of not less than 0.2 foot-candle measured horizontally at the ground level;

+- d) a limited and controlled access for individuals and vehicles that includes a comprehensive search for prohibited items at the entrance from the Protected Area at all access points; and - e) an Intrusion Detection System to monitor the isolation zone as well as an assessment system for confirming an intrusion around the perimeter of the Protected Area, including access points and emergency exits.